 Yes for PPSE, you can find us in all those places and by calling information.
 Many pet sitting companies do not have a business phone, they just use their cell phone.
 Cell phones may not always work in many areas.
 You can tell if other companies have a business or personal phone by the way they answer the phone, if it is a personal phone they may answer by just saying “Hello” or they have a message with the business name and then personal names, using the home phone for double duty.
 This is unprofessional and can be confusing.

 12. Do you have a business checking account, not a personal account, so that when I pay you, I make the payments out to the company name not to a person?

-Yes for PPSE, all payments must be made out to Prof. Pet Sitting Etc. No payment is ever made out to a person.
+All payments must be made out to a business.
+No payment is ever made out to a person.
 This is another way of finding out if the company is truly a registered company along with having a business phone.
 Also, if a check gets lost, a company check CAN NOT be cashed by a person.
 A check made out to a company MUST be deposited in the company account.
 Even though I own PPSE, my bank will not even let ME cash a check made out to PPSE!!